sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 Using Sparkle in a sandboxed application is only supported in Sparkle 2.
 If you do not sandbox your application, you may skip this page unless you are interested in [Removing the XPC Services](#removing-xpc-services).

 If you are migrating from an older beta version of Sparkle 2, the XPC Services have been moved into Sparkle's framework bundle.
-You will need to stop bundling the XPC Services directly inside your application and add Info.plist keys to enable the services now.
+You will need to stop bundling the XPC Services directly inside your application and add Info.plist keys to enable the services.
 This is described in the sections below.

 ## Sandboxing

-### XPC Services
+### Integration

-In order for Sparkle to work in a sandboxed application, the framework must call out to XPC Services to perform updating and installation.
+In order for Sparkle to function in a sandboxed environment, the application must call out to XPC Services and ensure the application's entitlement requirements are met.

-Sparkle by default bundles two XPC Services inside the framework for sandboxing:
+Sparkle by default bundles two XPC Services inside the framework for sandboxing your application:

 * Installer.xpc (org.sparkle-project.InstallerLauncher.xpc prior to Sparkle 2.2)
-* Downloader.xpc (org.sparkle-project.Downloader.xpc prior to Sparkle 2.2)
+* Downloader.xpc (org.sparkle-project.Downloader.xpc prior to Sparkle 2.2; optional)

-There are two other XPC Services, not bundled by default, for communicating to Sparkle's installer helpers:

-* InstallerConnection.xpc (org.sparkle-project.InstallerConnection.xpc prior to Sparkle 2.2)
-* InstallerStatus.xpc (org.sparkle-project.InstallerStatus.xpc prior to Sparkle 2.2)

-In order for Sparkle to work in a sandboxed application, the application must call out to XPC Services to perform the updating and installation.
-Only the Installer XPC Service is strictly required.
-The other services are optional depending on your use case.

-If you build Sparkle yourself, you can optionally choose to change `XPC_SERVICE_BUNDLE_ID_PREFIX` in `ConfigCommon.xcconfig` from `org.sparkle-project` to your own prefix.
-In this configuration file, you can also choose which services Sparkle should bundle (by setting `SPARKLE_EMBED_*_XPC_SERVICE` variables).
-Please see notes below on integrating each of these services.
+Please read the below sections on full integration details.

-#### Installer Service
+#### Installation

-The Installer Service is required for Sandboxed applications.
+The Installer XPC Service is required for Sandboxed applications.
 Sparkle by default bundles this XPC Service in its framework bundle.

+This service lets Sparkle install updates outside of your application's sandbox.

 To enable the service, you must set [SUEnableInstallerLauncherService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.

-#### Downloader Service
+#### Communication

-The Downloader XPC Service is optional for Sandboxed applications.
-Sparkle by default bundles this XPC Service in its framework bundle.

-Use this service only if your sandboxed application does not request the `com.apple.security.network.client` entitlement.
-The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
-There are a couple caveats with using the downloader service though:

-* It may not work well if your release notes reference external content that would require making additional network requests.
-* We fall back to using the legacy WebKit WebView for release notes due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).
-Please file a feedback report to Apple duping to FB6993802 preventing the use of WKWebView without enforcing the `com.apple.security.network.client` entitlement on your sandboxed application.

-To enable the service, you must set [SUEnableDownloaderService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.

-#### Installer Connection & Status Services

-The Installer Connection & Status Services are optional (as of changes integrated on [April 4, 2021](https://github.com/sparkle-project/Sparkle/pull/1812)) and are not bundled in the Sparkle framework by default.
-Instead of using these services, you will need to add the following entitlement to your sandboxed application:
+To allow Sparkle to communicate to its running installer tools, you will need to add the following entitlement to your sandboxed application:

 ```xml
 <key>com.apple.security.temporary-exception.mach-lookup.global-name</key>